 note: The Cochrane Collaboration (CC) concluded their review of the data on laetrile and cancer with the following claim: "This systematic review has clearly identified the need for randomised or controlled clinical trials assessing the effectiveness of Laetrile or amygdalin for cancer treatment."
 Such a claim shines a spotlight on a major defect of the CC.
 There is nothing in our knowledge of cancer and laetrile that would indicate that such studies would be anything but a waste of time and money.
 Not only is there no good reason to think that laetrile would be effective, there is a known dangerous side effect from laetrile, cyanide poisoning, that should raise concern.
 Here the difference between evidence-based medicine--which places a premium on RCTs--and science-based medicine--which sees the RCT as just one piece of the evidence puzzle--is evident.

-See also Jon Barron, Hulda Clark, Gerson therapy, Matthias Rath, Robert O. Young, faith healing, radionics, alkaline diet, placebo effect, Cure Cancer the Natural Way? and my page on the latest scientific studies on vitamins, minerals, herbs, and supplements.
+See also Jon Barron, Hulda Clark, Gerson therapy, Matthias Rath, natural cancer cures, Robert O. Young, faith healing, radionics, alkaline diet, placebo effect, Cure Cancer the Natural Way? and my page on the latest scientific studies on vitamins, minerals, herbs, and supplements.